jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 > acceptance testing and if there are any concerns._

 ### Unit Testing and Code Coverage
+Testing Strategy:

+We started by testing the classes in the application tier so that when it came time for testing the UI tier, we were able to use the application tier classes as friendly objects.
+We attempted to get 100% code coverage by creating multiple iterations of the tests for all classes.

+We aimed for and were able to achieve 100% code coverage in all classes besides the given classes (WebServer, Application, and Message).

+We thought that by having 100% coverage, we could be absolutely sure that there were no code smells or bugs.

+<br><br>
 > _Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's
 > coverage targets, why you selected those values, and how well your